niklasramo/mezr/README.md

 // Calculate elemA's new position (left and top CSS properties)
 // when it's northwest corner is positioned in the center of elemB.
 // Also add some static offsets and make sure that elemA stays
 // within the boundaries elemC.
-The collision option determines
+The onCollision option determines
-// what to do when/if a specific edge of elemC is "breached" by
+// what to do when a specific edge of elemC is "breached" by
 // elemA.
 mezr.place({
   element: [elemA, 'content'],